kocica/EvacuationSimulator/README.md

 	<br>
 	We were given a task to create a simulation based on cellular systems.
 	<br>
-	So we have chosen simulation of evacuation in the cinema.
+	We have chosen simulation of the evacuation of the cinema.
 	<br>
 	Simulation measures number of people in the simulation, number of people which died during the simulation and estimated time.
 </p>